emannav/L-Systems/diary.md

 # Lindenmayer Systems Project Diary

+### Entry 15 - March 9<sup>th</sup>
+After changing absolutely nothing in my code apart from writing it out in front of a friend, the Processing `redraw` function worked flawlessly, triggered by `mousePressed` which also did not work previously.
+I feel like I can't progress with JavaFX now.
+It feels like an insane drawback but if it works then it's a much more reasonable progression to stick to one library instead of integrating three separate things that aren't commonly or easily used together.
+This may affect the timeline but I'm behind anyway so I'll make up time where possible.<br>
+This is frustrating and I feel like all the time I've spent trying to make Processing work has been wasted because the very first method I tried is now functional despite no change to the rest of the code.
+Keep calm and carry on, I suppose.

 ### Entry 14 - Feb 28th<sup>th</sup>
 I've not had a very productive month in the context of this project.
 I'm going to begin shifting to JavaFX from now.
 I plan to work on some base stochastic implementation before that, so I at least have something to show with the Processing